5 Best Plants for African Cichlids Tank

 They are definitely going to eat it and it is not something you should worry about either.

 Duckweed is an outstanding resource of vitamin B12 for African cichlids.
 If you feel like providing them with necessary vitamins that way, then feel free to plant one in the aquarium.

 They are going to be more than happy to nip on it.
 Duckweed is one of those plants that float on the surface and spread quickly.
 It certainly can block out the light that comes from above but it is not going to be an issue.

 Your African cichlids are going to eat it in a pace that won’t leave Duckweed a chance.
 Its quick reproduction will make sure that your fishes always have something to eat.

 Although African cichlids are more than willing to uproot and destroy plants, they are not going to touch the abovementioned ones.
 By buying a bigger tank and combining the plants from our list, you are going to be able to set up a decorative home aquarium.

 A well-planted aquarium comes with a wide range of benefits when it comes to filtration as well.
 The water in the tank is going to be oxygenated at all times and easier to keep clean of contaminants.
-The Pothos plant and the Water Hyacinth also gives you the option to make the outside of your aquarium beautiful.
+The Pothos plant and the Water Hyacinth also give you the option to make the outside of your aquarium beautiful.

-You are going to be amazed how attractive your fish tank is going to be with colorful fish in it and some flowers and greenery on top.
+You are going to be amazed at how attractive your fish tank is going to be with colorful fish in it and some flowers and greenery on top.